car251290/realstate/README.md

 ## Next.js
 The interactive course with quizzes will guide you through everything you need to know to use Next.js.
+Pages with Dynamic Routes

+Next.js supports pages with dynamic routes.
+For example, if you create a file called pages/posts/[id].js, then it will be accessible at posts/1, posts/2, etc.

 Requirements:
 * Visual Studio